sqlpad/sqlpad/docs/getting-started.md

 SQLPad tries to follow semantic versioning.
 As an application, this primarily means breaking HTTP API changes, breaking configuration changes, or major UI design changes will result in a major version bump.
 Minor and patch version bumps will consist of enhancements and fixes.

-The `latest` tag on Docker Hub is continously built from latest commit from the `master` branch in GitHub.
+The `latest` tag on Docker Hub is continuously built from latest commit from the `master` branch in GitHub.
 Do not use it unless you are okay experiencing a work-in-progress.
 It should be functional, but may not be stable or final.

 ## Updating SQLPad